sean-7777/todos.todo/README.md

-## `strict-style`
-This is a term used throughout the document used for naming purposes.
-Something that is `strict-style` only has numbers 0-9, and the latin alphabet (uppercase and lowercase).
-If something is said to be `strict-style` with something, that something is also included in the limited set of characters allowed.

 ## Wrapping
 When a value is being wrapped, ex. in `{}`, it cannot contain any of it's wrapping characters, ex. `{` and `}`[^future-add].